mapup/tollguru-api-parameter-examples/README.md

-# TollGuru API Request Parameters
+# TollGuru API Request Parameters Examples

 ## Overview

-This repo provides list of parameters and corresponding JSON to use with the TollGuru Toll API to receive specific responses.
+This repo is a collection of parameters and corresponding JSON to use with the TollGuru Toll API endpoints to receive specific responses.

-Each endpoint is represented by a folder under the `request-bodies` directory, which contains a sample request for each use case and the `responses` folder contains their corresponding responses from the TollGuru API.
+Examples for each API endpoint are provided in the `request-bodies` directory.
+Similarly, responses for the corresponding examples are provided in the `responses` folder.

 ## Endpoints